AAformer: Auto-Aligned Transformer for Person Re-Identification: Introduction

 \section{Introduction}

 Person re-identification (re-ID) aims to associate the specific person across cameras.
-Due to the inevitable problem of body part misalignment, which is caused by the inaccurate person detection, human pose variations, and the changing of camera viewpoints, lots of existing convolution neural network based methods extract part-level features to align the human parts and obtain fine-grained information.
-The stripe-based methods \cite{PCB, MGN, AlignedReid} design stripe-based image partition to locate human parts.
-Some methods adopt pre-trained human parsing models \cite{SPReID, DensePose} to locate human parts of fine granularity.
-These methods either cannot well align the human parts or fail in locating the identifiable non-human parts like knapsack \cite{ISP, SPReID}.
+Lots of existing convolution neural network-based methods extract part-level features to obtain fine-grained information to alleviate the body part misalignment problem, which can be caused by inaccurate person detection, human pose variations, and the changing of camera viewpoints. {The stripe-based methods \cite{PCB,MGN} design stripe-based image partitions to locate human parts.} Some methods adopt pre-trained human parsing models \cite{SPReID} to locate human parts of fine granularity.
+These methods either cannot well align the human parts or fail in locating the identifiable non-human parts like knapsack \cite{ISP}.

-Recently, the self-attention based architecture, Transformer \cite{Transformer}, has shown its scalability and effectiveness in many computer vision tasks. \citet{ViT} first employs Transformer architecture to conduct image recognition.
-They divide the input image into fixed-size patches, linearly embed each of them and fed them to a Transformer encoder \cite{Transformer} to obtain the image representation. \citet{transreid} propose TransReID to apply the Transformer model \cite{ViT} to object re-identification.
-They design patch shuffle operations and introduce side information like camera/view IDs to learn robust features, validating the superiority of Transformer in re-ID task.
-As they do not take the misalignment issue into consideration, the part alignment scheme is still blank in Transformer architecture.
+Recently, the self-attention-based architecture, Transformer \cite{Transformer}, has shown its scalability and effectiveness in many computer vision tasks.
+ViT \cite{ViT} first employs Transformer architecture to conduct image recognition.
+They divide the input image into fixed-size patches, linearly embed each of them, and fed them to a Transformer encoder to obtain the image representation.
+TransReID \cite{transreid} proposes to apply the ViT to object re-identification.
+They design patch shuffle operations and introduce side information like camera/view IDs to learn robust features, {validating the superiority of Transformer in re-ID tasks}.
+As they do not take the misalignment issue into consideration, the part alignment scheme in the Transformer architecture is still unexplored.

-In this paper, we propose a specific alignment scheme for Transformer and also alleviate the existing alignment problems at the same time.
-We harmoniously integrate the part alignment into the self-attention of Transformer and propose Auto-Aligned Transformer (AAformer) to adaptively locate both the human parts and non-human ones at patch-level.
+In this paper, we propose a specific alignment scheme for Transformer and also alleviate the problems of existing methods, i.e., aligning human parts coarsely and failing in locating non-human parts.
+The proposed Auto-Aligned Transformer (AAformer) integrates the part alignment into the self-attention and adaptively locate both the human parts and non-human ones at patch-level in an online manner.